sharife/menatheater/site/content/resources/_index.md

   heading: MENA Theater Organizations
   items:
     - link: https://centralstage.org/
-      text: Central Stage is a non-affiliated organization with a mission to promote arts and culture, with an emphasis on Persian arts and culture, by providing an affordable  space where the artistic community can explore creative expression, promote cultural dialogue, and share knowledge through performing and visual arts.
+      text: "**[Central Stage](https://centralstage.org/)** is a non-affiliated
+        organization with a mission to promote arts and culture, with an emphasis on Persian arts and culture, by providing an affordable  space where the artistic community can explore creative expression, promote cultural dialogue, and share knowledge through performing and visual arts.
+(Richmond, CA)"
       image: img/logo-central-stage.jpg
     - link: https://www.dunyaproductions.org/
       text: "[Dunya Productions](https://www.dunyaproductions.org/) creates art and